 Ever the workability-orientated scientist, O’Neill predicts that where this technology will cause real harm is if it becomes widespread and turns out to not be predictive at all, leading unsuspecting machine-humans into relationships they have no reason for being in in the first place.

-And regardless, present technology can’t deliver what basic biology can.
-"It’s still not good enough, though", says O’Neill.
+Regardless, present technology can’t deliver what basic biology can: "It’s still not good enough, though", says O’Neill.
 "When you meet someone in person, there’s an awful lot of stuff happening there physically that you can’t recreate with an avatar or a robotics system at the moment."

 According to the OECD’s latest figures on divorce rates, Ireland is one of only six countries in its remit of 36 globally to see divorce rates increase since 1995, while various surveys have put divorce rates as high as 50% in some countries.
 If the confines of relationships are to continue shifting with technology and culture, it is likely further increases in divorce - or decreases in marriage in general - will continue.

 He suggests that one antidote to this is to "own up" to our biological predilections for varied partners and embracing polyamory.
 "Now, people don’t like that, and that can be cultural," he says.

 Religions were possibly privy to this trait in humans and attempted to batten it out with the sacrament of marriage, a rule book on keeping your inner tribal ape in check.
 Now, however, the focus is increasingly on freedom, says O’Neill.
 "If you were in a strict religion that was terrible, really, for relationships."

 The Belgian psychotherapist Esther Perel writes that the "quality of our relationships affect the quality of our lives", and in a world becoming ever more interconnected, this is perhaps one of the most prescient perspectives on relationships.